MakersF/Resilient/README.md

 # Documentation

-More documentation can be found in the commomn, detector, policy and task folders inside the resilient folder.
+More documentation can be found in the common, detector, policy and task folders inside the resilient folder.
 # Requirements

 - C++14